Wootric/slate/source/includes/_end_user_settings.md

 end_user_id | integer | The ID of end user
-created_at | datetime | Datetime representation of when the end user settings were created updated_at | datetime | Datetime representation of when the end user settings was last updated email_nps | boolean | Specifies whether end user should receive NPS survey through an email
+created_at | datetime | Datetime representation of when the end user settings were created updated_at | datetime | Datetime representation of when the end user settings was last updated email_nps | boolean | Specifies whether end user should receive a survey through an email mobile_nps | boolean | Specifies whether end user should receive a survey through our mobile SDK web_nps | boolean | Specifies whether end user should receive a survey through our web SDK force_web_survey | boolean | Flag to override sampling settings.
+It will make the end user immediately available for a survey via our web SDK force_mobile_survey | boolean | Flag to override sampling settings.
+It will make the end user immediately available for a survey via our mobile SDK

 ## Get Specific End User Settings